 Who are we?

-The Virtual School service is responsible for making sure Looked After Children (LAC) and Care Leavers achieve the best possible educational outcomes.
+The Virtual School service is responsible for making sure Looked After Children (LAC) and Care Leavers, young people in the youth justice system, adopted children and all children with a social worker achieve the best possible educational outcomes.

 The service has multi-disciplinary team that work with Young People, schools, colleges, social workers and foster carers to support young people through school and into further or higher education, employment or training.